gagandevappa/liquibase/README.md

 d. triggers
 e. synonymns

-** The execution of the scripts expects the liquibase binary to be present in the system where we are executing the commands**
+italic The execution of the scripts expects the liquibase binary to be present in the system where we are executing the commands